burn-research/aPrioriDNS/docs/source/conferences/ML4Fluids2026.rst

-The CYPHER Data Challenge is organized within the CYPHER COST Action, promoting collaboration between European researchers and industrial stakeholders to accelerate digitalization in renewable-fuel combustion systems.
+The CYPHER Data Challenge is organized within the CYPHER COST Action, promoting collaboration between European researchers and industrial stakeholders to accelerate digitalization in sustainable fuels combustion systems.